DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 Up to £14,000 of funding is available.
 This would cover course fees of up to £7,000, plus £7,000 for your employer, to help cover their extra costs while you train.

-You don’t need to do anything to access this funding.
+You do not need to do anything to access this funding.
 You can [learn more about early years inital teacher training funding](https://www.gov.uk/guidance/early-years-initial-teacher-training-2023-to-2024-funding-guidance).

 ### Undergraduate training
-This route is for people who want to study a full-time bachelor’s degree in an early childhood-related subject leading to EYTS.
+This route is for people who want to study a full-time bachelor’s degree in an early-childhood related subject leading to EYTS.

 $EY-undergraduate$